Room & Board | Simple Living Stipend | Medical Insurance | Transportation | Advice on Navigating Student Loans

 LV Alum Mentor

-The LV program has three annual retreats for LVs: Orientation, Midyear, and Debriefing.
-Each retreat has it own experiences and meets LVs where they are in their journey to support and encourage growth.
+- The LV program has three annual retreats for LVs: Orientation, Midyear, and Debriefing.
+Each retreat is unique.
+They are designed to meet LVs where they are in their journey.
+Support is provided in a variety of ways.

-Lasallian Volunteers is a member several national organizations that promote and celebrate service namely Catholic Volunteer Network, Service Nation, and Forum for Theological Exploration.
+- Lasallian Volunteers is a member of several national organizations that promote and celebrate service namely Catholic Volunteer Network, Service Nation, and Forum for Theological Exploration.